dallaylaen/perl-mvc-neaf/README.md

 Ideas were shamelessly stolen from PSGI, Dancer, and Catalyst.

+# CONTRIBUTING TO THE PROJECT

+* Version is just a real number x.yyzz (x=major, y=minor, z=patch)
+Please increase patch number when you commit to muster.

+* Indentation is 4 spaces.

+* Try to make sure tests pass w/o warnings.

 # LICENSE AND COPYRIGHT

 Copyright 2016 Konstantin S. Uvarin aka KHEDIN